Doctor of Medicine: Turkey

 In Turkey, the title of "Tıp Doktoru" ("Doctor of Medicine") is awarded upon completion of six years continuous study started with five years university education including three years basic sciences, two years clinical courses followed by one year of internship in university hospitals.
-The internal structure and methodology of training vary among universities; however vertical integration between basic and clinical sciences and horizontal integration between disciplines have become more prevalent approaches as well as student oriented practices.
+The internal structure and methodology of training vary among universities; however most schools have an integrated medical curriculum.
+The vertical integration between basic and clinical sciences and horizontal integration between disciplines have become more prevalent approaches as well as student-oriented practices such as problem-based learning.
 Regardless of the university, the whole program is equivalent to a combined degree of bachelors and masters; thus while the program itself is counted as a bachelor's until graduation, every student graduates with the equivalent of a master's degree, without a thesis.
-The graduates, becoming Doctors of Medicine; are obliged to work as general practitioners through State Service Obligation (Devlet Hizmeti Yükümlülüğü) under the Ministry of Health (only for Turkish citizens), eligible to start residency training through a state exam called "TUS" (short for "Tıpta Uzmanlık Sınavı"), or apply for a PhD program in a relevant field.
+As a result of the adoption of the European Qualifications Framework, graduated students are awarded with the Medical License Diploma (Tıp Lisans Diploması).
+The graduates, becoming Doctors of Medicine upon the confirmation of diploma by the Ministry of Health; are obliged to work as general practitioners through State Service Obligation (Devlet Hizmeti Yükümlülüğü) under the Ministry of Health (only for Turkish citizens), eligible to start residency training through a state exam called "TUS" (short for "Tıpta Uzmanlık Sınavı"), or apply for a PhD program in a relevant field.

 Eligible MD students, subject to certain requirements, may apply for a MD-PhD programme at the end of second year in some universities.